Satharus/satharus.me/_posts/2019-05-22-buffer_overflows_the_basics.md

 {: style="text-align:center"}
 Example 2

 There’s a change in the program’s behaviour!
-The value of the char “a” _wasn’t printed_.
+The value of the `char` `a` _wasn’t printed_.
 This is where our first buffer overflow happens.

 {: style="text-align:center"}
 ![Stack Potato](/assets/images/buffer-overflows-the-basics/Potato.png)

-Like example 1, each character is placed into its place in the char array, and a final NULL terminator is added.
-But this time since “potato” has six characters and our array (buff) can only hold 6 characters, the NULL terminator was written into char a’s location in memory.
-The truth is that the value of “a” was printed, but since the value is NULL, you didn’t get any output for it.
+Like example 1, each character is placed into its place in the char array, and a final `NULL` terminator is added.
+But this time since “potato” has six characters and our array (`buff`) can only hold 6 characters, the `NULL` terminator was written into character `a`’s location in memory.
+The truth is that the value of `a` was printed, but since the value is `NULL`, we didn’t get any visible/printable output for it.

 ## Example 3